ONLINE PARTICIPANT INFORMATION AND CONSENT FORM

 8. What will happen to the information about me?

 By clicking on the ‘I agree to participate in this survey’ button you consent to the research team collecting and using information from the surveys and treatment sessions offered as part of the study.
+If you agree to participate in the online games, you also consent to the research team collecting and using information from the online cognitive tasks offered as an additional component of this study.
 Any information obtained in connection with this research study that can identify you will remain strictly confidential, except as required by law or when there is an immediate and specified risk of harm that can only be averted by disclosing information.

 At the start of the project, you will be given a unique participant login.
 You will use this login to access the program modules and complete all surveys.
 Your answers to survey questions and any information you provide will be transmitted over a secure connection If you agree to participate in this study, the responses you provide to the questionnaire will be stored on a secure server in Australia.
 Your contact details will be stored separately to your survey information.
 Your survey information will not be individually identifiable.
 After a period of 7 years, the online data will be deleted.

-For all participants, the research team will be able to access survey data and will be able to see the completion status of each of the three surveys and the program modules.
-If you are allocated to the Inroads program, the team’s clinical psychologists will have additional access to data contained within the program in order to review content and reflect on progress, provide suggestions and motivation, and trouble shoot any problems that arise.
+For all participants, the research team will be able to access survey data, cognitive task data, and will be able to see the completion status of each of the three surveys and the program modules.
+If you are allocated to the Inroads program, the clinical psychologists and Project Coordinator will have additional access to data contained within the program in order to review content and, reflect on progress and prepare clinical reports, as well as to provide suggestions and motivation, and trouble shoot any problems that arise.
+For research results and reporting, data from the treatment modules (e.g. confidence rating for weekly goals, score on module quizzes) will be aggregated and participants will not be identifiable.
 For practice forms, you will have option to tick ‘Private’ if you wish to complete content privately.
 In these cases, your psychologists will be unable to access your information.

 9. How and when will I find out what the results of the research study are?